mikehelland/openmedia.gallery/README.md

     npm install
     ./create_database.sh

-The `create_database` script will install PostGreSQL if needed, then ask for a DB name and password, create the database, and create a `runomg.sh` script used to start the server.
+The `create_database` script will install PostgreSQL if needed, then ask for a DB name and password, create the database, and create a `runomg.sh` script used to start the server.

     ./runomg.sh